score-json/json/TSF/trustable/assertions/TA-Indicators.md

 * How appropriate/thorough are the analyses that led to the indicators?

-    Answer:  There are no warning indicators for the none misbehaviours for the use of the library for parsing and verification of JSON data according to RFC8259.
+    Answer:  Since no misbehaviours for the use of the library for parsing and verification of JSON data according to RFC8259 have been identified, no warning indicators are implemented.

 * How confident can we be that the list of indicators is comprehensive?

-    Answer:  Since there are none, the list is not comprehensive at all.
+    Answer:  There are no warning indicators implemented, of which we are very confident.

 * Could there be whole categories of warning indicators still missing?

     Answer:  Yes, there could.
-These warning indicators, however, should be implemented in the wrapper defining the interface between the library and the project using it.
+Within S-CORE, however, any warning indicator that is not natively implemented within the original nlohmann/json should be implemented in the wrapper defining the interface between the library and the project using it.

 * How has the list of advance warning indicators varied over time?